Shopify/hydrogen-v1/.changeset/shy-houses-happen.md

 '@shopify/hydrogen': minor
 ---

-Analytic instrumentation - this provides intergration points for both server and client side analytic instrumentations
+Analytics instrumentation - this provides intergration points for both server and client side analytics instrumentations

 By default, Hydrogen will emit the following events: